Antti-Jussi Kovalainen

 How to: Automatic cache busting in WordPress

-First of all, I have my asset (a CSS file) located at /wp-content/themes/ajk/css/main.css.
+First of all, I have my asset (a CSS file) located at /wp-content/themes/ajk/css/main.css

-Add this auto_version() function into functions.php of your theme:
+Add this auto_version()

 <link rel="stylesheet" href="<?php echo auto_version(get_template_directory_uri() . '/css/main.css'); ?>">